 About

-Stivison is the current president of South Coast Artists, Inc., and has served on the board of directors of numerous arts and culture organizations in Rhode Island, Massachusetts, and the New York/New Jersey metropolitan area.
-She served as president of both the New Jersey Association of Museums, and the Mid-Atlantic Association of Museums.
+Stivison serves as Chairman of the Board of South Coast Artists, Inc., a New England visual arts nonprofit organization.
+She has served on the board of directors of numerous arts and culture organizations in Rhode Island, Massachusetts, and the New York/New Jersey metropolitan area.
+She is a former president of both the New Jersey Association of Museums, and the Mid-Atlantic Association of Museums.
 She holds and MFA from the University of Massachusetts Dartmouth, and is represented by Pleiades Gallery in New York City.